SamRoberts/fuzzy_rust/README.md

 $ fuzzy -i '((title: [a-zA-Z ]*|salary: \$[0-9]*|name: [a-zA-Z ]*), )*' 'name: Andrew Ant, salary: 100,000'
 name: Andrew Ant, salary: [-$-]100{+,+}000[-, -]

+$ fuzzy -i '[a-zA-Z]+ [a-zA-Z]+' 'John Smith'
 ```

-But fuzzy does not yet support other useful regex features, like bounded repetition:
+But fuzzy does not yet support other useful regex features, like repetitions with a maximum bound:

 ```
-$ fuzzy -i 'a+' a
-Error: PatternUnsupported("Repetition(Repetition { min: 1, max: None, greedy: true, sub: Literal(\"a\") })")

 $ fuzzy -i 'a{4}' a
 Error: PatternUnsupported("Repetition(Repetition { min: 4, max: Some(4), greedy: true, sub: Literal(\"a\") })")
 ```